davidetestoni/BlockchainAuthIoT/README.md

 Resource: humidityRT
 Location: https://raw.githubusercontent.com/davidetestoni/BlockchainAuthIoT.Policies/aebc7f8957606fd26a6ffdf4e75054e1b623587c/humidityRT.json
 ```
-Alternatively, just load the premade contract on the Kovan testchain at `0x254ccedc328705d258661c3d1cb852a4f43763e5`.
+Alternatively, just load a premade contract on the Kovan testchain at `0x66c9886b18fe944078fe3eb3c60315a4474796f1`.

 ### Querying the data
-After the contract has been initialized and signed, the signer can send a query to one of the test endpoints to see the data.
+After the contract has been initialized and signed, the user appointed by the signer (for the premade contract it's the signer itself) can send a query to one of the test endpoints to see the data.
 ```
 http://dataprovider:3000/temperature/latest?count=10&deviceNames=Sensor_1,Sensor_2
 http://dataprovider:3000/humidity/latest?count=10&deviceNames=Sensor_1